Faculty Review Process - FAQs

 Wooster, OH 44691

-The following questions have been raised by faculty during previous review cycles, and the responses are those of the Teaching Staff and Tenure Committee.
-These responses are intended to offer general guidelines only and to expand upon the formal Criteria for Evaluation listed in Section 7 of the Faculty Handbook.
+The following questions have been raised by faculty during previous review cycles, and the responses are those of the Committee on Teaching Staff and Tenure (TS&T), most recently revised in March 2021.
+These responses are intended to offer general guidelines only and to expand upon the formal Criteria for Evaluation and Review Procedures listed in Chapter 9 of the Faculty Handbook.
 Because individual situations vary widely and evaluation of each faculty member is a holistic process, there will inevitably be differences between individual cases.
-Also, because departmental cultures vary widely, faculty members are advised to consult with their chairs about the expectations specific to their departments.
+Also, because departmental and program cultures vary widely, faculty members are advised to consult with their chairs about the expectations specific to their fields.

 What is general value to the College?